Here is a way of improving Morse Code proficiency at speeds above 25 wpm.

 QSOs at the present speed limit, to insert a check mark.

-Steven G Steltzer, WF3T is so kind to provide twice daily recordings
+Steve, WF3T is so kind to provide twice daily QSO Recordings of the CRSnet[8].

-Steve's recordings are a welcome change to the "standard" receiving exercises.
+Listening to these recordings is a welcome change to standard exercises.

 Training Sending Morse Code